 Does the Prairie Dog Stand a Chance?

 About 90% of the black-footed ferret's diet consists of prairie dogs, and as an animal lover, it is often hard to accept that one animal is only able to exist only at the expense of another animal.
 Such is the case of the black-footed ferret and the cute prairie dogs, which are cousins to the squirrels in backyards all across America.

 To make matters worse, the wild ferrets are not the only animals that prey upon the small, burrowing prairie dog.
 They are also preyed upon by coyotes, bobcats, badgers, golden eagles, and prairie falcons.
-Then there's disease such as the bubonic plague, which entered North America via rats aboard European ships in the 1800s, spreading quickly through wild mammal populations, including black-tailed prairie dogs of the northern Great Plains.
-The bubonic plague is still rampant in some areas and when it does strike a colony of prairie dogs, it usually wipes out the entire colony.
+Then there are diseases such as the bubonic plague, which entered North America via rats aboard European ships in the 1800s, spreading quickly through wild mammal populations, including black-tailed prairie dogs of the northern Great Plains.
+The bubonic plague is still rampant in some areas, and when it does strike a colony of prairie dogs, it usually wipes out the entire colony.

 There are only five species of prairie dogs—black-tailed, white-tailed, Gunnison's, Utah and Mexican prairie dogs.
 They are only found on the continent of North America.
 They are very social animals that live in close-knit family groups called "coteries."
 Coteries will usually contain an adult male, one (or more) adult females and their offspring.
 The coteries are grouped together into wards (or neighborhoods), and several wards together are referred to as either a colony or a town.

 Ferrets and Ranchers vs. Prairie Dogs